jamehzlee/Readme-Generator/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## Description
-Creates a quality README.md from user's input using prompts in the terminal
+Creates a quality README.md from user's input using prompts in the terminal.
+This README.md was created with this application.

 ## Installation
 To install dependencies use